dstarod/go_stream/README.md

 # go_stream

-Golang int slices actions, inspired Java8 stream
+Golang slices actions, inspired Java8 stream

 You can create types IntArray or FloatArray and call methods: